kreative-kat/ko_ug_draft_conversion/debugging-guide.md

 ##

-## About Live Debugging from the Command Line {#about-live-debugging-from-the-command-line}
+## About Live Debugging from the Command Line

 To attach a standard GDB client to a Kontain workload, you need to instruct the Kontain Monitor GDB server to listen for a client connection.